zammad/zammad-admin-documentation/channels-facebook.rst

 .. image:: images/channels/FB_21.jpg

 You will get redirected back to Zammad.
-Now you need to configure your search keys, where mentions and direct messages should get routed.
+Now you need to configure your search keys, where mentions should get routed.

 .. image:: images/channels/FB_22.jpg